marcoromanelli-github/docs/account/huquota.md

 member of.

 Compile this list in a proper manner and send to <starhpc-support@hofstra.edu>
-with a comment that the application is for a local account on Star.
+with a comment that the application is for an account on Star.